 The recent effort of the Chinese government to combat the heavy smog problem in Chinese cities by replacing traditional car engines running on gasoline and diesel by electric cars may prove to be a turning point in the long cost-benefit struggle of the solar power industry.
 Due to the dramatic decline in the price of solar panels, electricity from solar panels is currently on the verge of becoming cheaper than fossil fuels due to the sheer economy of scale in China.

 While that sounds very promising, the production of solar panels is a dirty, energy-consuming business.
 Besides, it is hard to imagine the way our world would have to be covered by solar panels to supply all of the energy currently produced from fossil fuels.

-The future may in fact lie in more progressive energy sources, such as the nuclear fusion.
-While still in an early stage, nuclear fusion bears the promise of a being near endless and clean source of energy.
-It has currently the highest potential of delivering practically endless amount of energy at a revolutionary low price.
+The future may, in fact, lie in more progressive energy sources, such as nuclear fusion.
+While still in an early stage, nuclear fusion bears the promise of a being near the endless and clean source of energy.
+It has currently the highest potential of delivering a practically endless amount of energy at a revolutionary low price.

 The current, surprisingly energetic, upswing in solar panel industry demonstrates that governments and industries have recognized the urgency of the demand for cheap and clean energy.
 Energy costs have steadily increased in the past due to growing production costs and taxation justified by the environmental concerns, but a turning point is in sight.
 Within the next three decades, the world will gain a practically endless source of clean energy.

 - The trend from individual mobility to mass public transportation will reverse.
 Electric self-driving cars will replace the old-fashioned combustion-driven cars with steering wheels.

 - Electricity will be the main source of energy for all purposes.
 Homes will be electrically heated, cars will be electrically powered.
 Even planes are likely to have electric engines.
 Traveling around the world will become a cheap commodity.